-The differences are so subtle that most people can not tell if they are anxiously- preoccupied or fearful-avoidants leaning anxious.
-But as soon as there is an indication that a partner or ex is pulling away, losing interest, or when there is no response for long periods of time, the fearful avoidants feel and react differently.
+The differences are so subtle that most people can not tell if they are anxious preoccupied or fearful avoidants leaning anxious.
+But as soon as there is an indication that a partner or ex is pulling away, losing interest, or when there is no response for long periods of time, fearful avoidants start to show their avoidant side.

-They are more likely to do ‘low-contact” or “active no contact” because it allows them to sty connected to their ex but remain at a distance at the same time.
+This is why fearful avoidants are more likely to do ‘low-contact”.
+It allows them to stay connected to their ex; but remain at a distance at the same time.
 In their fearful thinking: